North Carolina's Drinking Water CrisisRSS

 Why is North Carolina a “Hot Spot” for PFAS?

-According to the Economic Development Partnership of North Carolina, plastic and chemical manufacturing is “growing at 1.5 times the rate of the national average.”
+According to the Economic Development Partnership of North Carolina, plastic and chemical manufacturing in North Carolina is “growing at 1.5 times the rate of the national average.”
 PFAS have been used in the production of Scotchgaurd, Teflon, firefighting foam, metal plating, stain-resistant fabrics, and heat resistant products.
 Industrial facilities that manufacture these types of products are not required to follow strict disposal processes, causing harmful chemicals to end up in waterways.
 It’s important to note that the Chemours facility in Fayetteville, North Carolina is not the only company responsible for the pollution.
-Despite mitigation efforts and decreased overall production, PFAS are still being detected at levels well above public health goals in the Cape Fear River.
+Despite mitigation efforts and decreased overall production, many different types of PFAS, including GenX are still being detected in the Cape Fear River.

 EPA Threatens States' Ability to Protect Drinking Water